udgam-bhattarai/Wireless-Lab-Summer-2025/Capstone/End-to-End/README.md

 ---

-## 🚀 How to Run
+##  How to Run
-1. Ensure all `.m` files are in the same directory.
-2. Run the desired Transmitter script to generate signal data.
+1. Run the desired Transmitter script to generate signal data.
-3. Execute `WiFi_5G_CSI.m` to begin the reception and estimation process.
+2. Execute `WiFi_5G_CSI.m` to begin the reception and estimation process.